voxel51/fiftyone/docs/source/integrations/cvat.rst

     When uploading existing labels to CVAT, the `id` of the labels in FiftyOne are stored in a `label_id` attribute of the CVAT shapes.

-    **IMPORTANT**: `label_id` is the single-source of provenance for a label.
-    If this attribute is modified or deleted in CVAT, then FiftyOne will not be able to merge the annotation with its existing |Label| instance when the annotations are loaded back into FiftyOne.
-Instead, the existing label will be deleted and a new |Label| will be created.
-This can result in data loss when splitting or merging video tracks in CVAT.
-See :ref:`this section <cvat-limitations>` for more details.
+    **IMPORTANT**:  If a `label_id` is modified in CVAT, then FiftyOne may not be able to merge the annotation with its existing |Label| instance; in such cases, it must instead delete the existing label and create a new |Label|
+    with the shape's contents.
+See :ref:`this section <cvat-limitations>` for details.

 .. _cvat-limitations:

 CVAT limitations
 ----------------

+When uploading existing labels to CVAT, FiftyOne uses two sources of provenance to associate |Label| instances in FiftyOne with their corresponding CVAT
+shapes:

-When uploading existing labels to CVAT, the `id` of the labels in FiftyOne are stored in a `label_id` attribute of the CVAT shapes.
-This `label_id` is the single-source of provenance for a label, and thus, if it is modified or deleted in CVAT, then FiftyOne cannot merge the annotation with its existing |Label|
+-   The `id` of each |Label| is stored in a `label_id` attribute of the CVAT shape.
+When importing annotations from CVAT back into FiftyOne, if the `label_id` of a shape matches the ID of a label that was included in the annotation run, the shape will be merged into the existing |Label|

-instance; it must instead delete the existing label and create a new |Label|
-with the shape's contents.
+-   FiftyOne also maintains a mapping between |Label| IDs and the internal CVAT shape IDs that are created when the CVAT tasks are created.
+If, during download, a CVAT shape whose `label_id` has been deleted or otherwise modified and doesn't match an existing label ID **but** has a recognized CVAT ID is encountered, this shape will be merged into the existing |Label|

+Unfortunately,
+`CVAT does not guarantee <https://github.com/openvinotoolkit/cvat/issues/893#issuecomment-578020576>`_ that its internal IDs are immutable.
+Thus, if both the `label_id` attribute and (unknown to the user) the internal CVAT ID of a shape are both modified, merging the shape with its source |Label| is impossible.

-Unfortunately, CVAT automatically clears/edits all attributes of a shape, including the `label_id` attribute, in the following cases:
+CVAT automatically clears/edits all attributes of a shape, including the `label_id` attribute, in the following cases:

 -   When using a label schema with
     :ref:`per-class attributes <cvat-label-schema>`, all attributes of a shape